reload/jenkins-drupal-template/.phrozn/entries/index.markdown

 >
 > <cite>Sebastian Bergmann and contributors, <a href="http://jenkins-php.org/">Template for Jenkins Jobs for PHP Projects</a></cite>

 The goals of the Jenkins job template for PHP projects also holds true for [Drupal](http://drupal.org) projects.
-However Drupal has it's own idiosyncrasies so tools and metrics differ.
+However Drupal has it's own idiosyncrasies so <a href="#differences-from-php-template">tools and metrics differ</a>.

 This project aims to provide a standard Jenkins job template for Drupal projects.